3:1 success: Ingolstadt manages the second win under Köllner against Verl - Breaking Latest News

-FC Ingolstadt 04 won against SC Verl 3:1.
-The Schanzer only had to tremble a bit after the goal.
-It is the second victory under the direction of coach Michael Köllner.
+FC Ingolstadt 04 defeated SC Verl 3-1 and thus won at home for the first time since November.
+Under the direction of trainer Michael Köllner, the Schanzers managed the second threesome.

 FC Ingolstadt 04 clinched their second win in their fourth game under new coach Michael Köllner: a 3-1 win over SC Verl.
-The coach’s record is thus balanced.
+This was the first home win for Oberbayern since November.
+And the coach’s record is balanced.
 The Schanzer are in 13th place with 41 points.

 Bech and Civeja give FC Ingolstadt an early 2-0 lead